aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - how to integrate method calls?
 - how to integrate object attribute modifications?
   - if an individual has an associated js object, then call updateJsObject() on it
+  - a concept has a default filler for js-object?
 - a more palatable syntax
 - single eval() to access test/findAll/dump etc...
 - mathematical operations